 Batista was generally liked by the US because of his liberal economic policy, and generally detested in Cuba due to his ruthless national dictatorship.

 During Batista’s rule, many opposition and protest groups existed in Cuba, and student demonstrations and riots occurred.
-There were several opposition groups and leaders, along with the 26th of July movement led by Fidel Castro.
+There were several opposition groups and leaders, not just the 26th of July movement led by Fidel Castro.

 A lot of things happened in and with Cuba in the 1950s.
 Due to how the events unfolded, when the revolution succeeded in December 1958 it was Fidel Castro and his supporters that came out victors.

-After a decisive battle in Santa Clara with a lot of confusion, Santa Clara fell, and president Batista panicked and fled the country on New Year’s Eve.
+The battle of Santa Clara city in 1958 turned out to be decisive.
+Santa Clara fell, and president Batista panicked and fled the country on New Year’s Eve.
 In doing so, he left the rule of Cuba to be taken over by the revolutionaries.

-At this point, Fidel Castro was in Santiago de Cuba, while his comrades Emilo Cienfuegos and Che Guevara were in Santa Clara, close to Havana.
+At this point, Fidel Castro was in Santiago de Cuba, while his comrades Emilo Cienfuegos and Che Guevara were the commanders leading the battle in Santa Clara, close to Havana.

-Fidel sent his fellow commanders to Havana to ensure the capital was kept by them, while he himself set out on a victory journey across the country, speaking to the population to gather support and present himself as a leader on the way.
+Fidel sent his commanders to Havana to ensure the capital was kept safe, while he himself set out on a victory journey across the country, speaking to the population to gather support and present himself as the new leader on the way.

 12. What Is Exclusive About Cuban Music Culture?

 Cuba without music simply would not be Cuba.
 The Cuban music culture is a mix of music heritages from all the continents and cultures that have influenced Cuba more or less voluntarily.